Feminist peace research: Feminist Peace Research Network (FPRN)

 The Feminist Peace Research Network (FPRN) is an international network of feminist peace scholars that addresses the limitations of conventional peace studies, pointing to how feminism can be used to develop and expand the field.
 FPRN works to highlight the power imbalances and exclusions inherent in much of peacebuilding, specifically stressing the impacts of those dynamics on the quality of the work being done.
 Created in 2016, the network currently includes over eighty feminist scholars and activists, and is continuing to grow.
 Tiina Vaittinen was instrumental in founding this network.

 Elise Boulding

 Elise Boulding is notable particularly for her foundational role in the establishment of the International Peace Association.
 Boulding was an active participant in the seminars of the Center for Conflict Resolution, run by her husband at the University of Michigan, as she not only attended each meeting but also offered ideas for the growth of the center.
-She initiated the creation of a newsletter to spread the center's activities and work, gaining sponsorship for it from the Women's International League for Peace and Freedom (WILPF) after the committee at the center (including her husband, peace scholar Kenneth Boulding) dismissed the idea.
+She initiated the creation of a newsletter to spread the center's activities and work, gaining sponsorship for it from the Women's International League for Peace and Freedom after the committee at the center (including her husband, peace scholar Kenneth Boulding) dismissed the idea.
 Within her work and thinking, Boulding stressed the need for closely and realistically conceptualizing what a peaceful society would look like in order to assess the actions necessary for creating it.